 If you’re wanting to try fasting as a way to trigger autophagy, you may be wondering “how long should I fast?”
 Depending on your personal metabolism, autophagy may start to occur anywhere between twenty-four to forty-eight hours.
 It’s believed that autophagy starts to begin when insulin and glucose levels start to drop considerably.
 Studies have shown that autophagy begins at twenty-four hours, with a peak occurring around forty-eight hours.
 A minimum of a twenty-four hour fast is a good idea to trigger autophagy, but the longer you can fast, the more benefits you will often see.
-Autophagy may be helpful for certain diseases, cancers, infections, viruses, and bacteria.
+Autophagy benefits are wide for certain diseases, cancers, infections, viruses, and bacteria.
 More research needs to be done to understand the reasons autophagy works.

 Does Coffee Hurt Or Help Autophagy?

+Does coffee stop autophagy?
 Good news for coffee drinkers regarding coffee and autophagy!
 A study has shown that both caffeinated and decaffeinated coffee may be helpful in inducing autophagy, specifically in the heart and muscle.
 Coffee can help mimic caloric restriction, which may be one of the reasons it can be helpful in triggering autophagy.
 Some people may choose to do what’s called “intermittent fasting” where they don’t eat after 7pm to 11am the next day.
 Drinking black coffee during the intermittent fasting period may trigger autophagy while increasing fat burning.
 Adding coconut oil or MCT oil and collagen may also help the body detoxify faster.
-Overall, it appears that coffee is more beneficial than harmful in triggering autophagy.
+Overall, it appears that coffee induces autophagy and is more beneficial than harmful in triggering autophagy.

 Does Coffee Help Trigger Autophagy Faster?